amateescu/search_api_solr/README.md

   this module in isolated development environments.
 * Search API Solr's backend unsets the ID field that you configure in the datasource settings from the results arrays, making it unavailable for display.
+* Some Solr field types need to be mapped to Drupal data types before they can be used, notably long and tdate.